 I would invite you to go and actually look at the counter-argument.

-People don't, they just don't consider the counter-argument, they just think it's this way, and then you know, for me, I assume you know what fractals are, James.
+And then, you know, for me, I assume you know what fractals are, James.

-Tell me what fractals are self-repeating patterns, right?
+Tell me what fractals are.

-So Norway, the coast of Norway, whether you look at it from outer space or whether you're standing there looking at it between your feet, and every scale in between is always crinkly.
+So Norway, the coast of Norway, whether you look at it from outer space or whether you're standing there looking at it between your feet and every scale in between is always crinkly.

 It's that pattern of crinkliness that repeats at scale.